 Another of the functionalities that have been most developed concerning creatine as a supplement has been as a treatment for neurodegenerative, vascular, and muscular diseases and disorders.

-It has been shown that those with neurodegenerative disorders associated with creatine deficiency may require supplemental creatine to support the central nervous system.
+It has been shown that those with neurodegenerative disorders associated with creatine deficiency may require supplemental CK to support the central nervous system.

 Improve muscle volume